mrzjy/hoyo_public_wiki_parser/public_social_media/bilibili/README.md

 ### Steps

+In principle, we use sqlite3 database to store the posts/comments data, which is easy to maintain (e.g., supporting insertion).

-- Fill your credential info by creating a "private.py" in the utils folder
+0. Fill your credential info by creating a "private.py" in the utils folder

 ~~~private.py
 from bilibili_api import Credential